OEvortex/revibe/README.md

 ## Editors/IDEs

-Mistral Vibe can be used in text editors and IDEs that support [Agent Client Protocol](https://agentclientprotocol.com/overview/clients).
+REVIBE can be used in text editors and IDEs that support [Agent Client Protocol](https://agentclientprotocol.com/overview/clients).
 See the [ACP Setup documentation](docs/acp-setup.md) for setup instructions for various editors and IDEs.

 ## Resources